useflyyer/flyyer-docs/guides/get-started.md

 #### Example

-Let's say you synced `https://example.com` and you crated a project with id `example`.
+Let's say you synced `https://example.com` and you created a project with id `example`.

 | Webpage                     | Path     | Mirrored URL to Flyyer CDN (`og:image`'s content) |
 |:----------------------------|:---------|:---------------------------------------------|